ngowt/gacha-simulator/README.md

 # artifact-gacha
-All the fun of opening artifact card packs without the money (Currently on hold, need to learn ReactJS first)
+All the fun of opening artifact card packs without the money

 # TODO